Profile By: Benjamin Divis

 When she came to the United States in 1963, Sheila Runyon was still Sheila McCrae, a farmer’s daughter from southwest Scotland with big dreams and an impressive academic history.
 She did not know what surprises awaited her across the pond but good fortune and ill eventually brought her to Nebraska, where she would earn her bachelor’s degree in computer science and go on to work as a programmer for Union Pacific until 1999.
 Since then, Sheila has thrown her weight behind numerous charities, fundraisers, and other programs benefitting women, children, and the developmentally disabled.
 Her unquenchable thirst for knowledge has taken her all across the planet and even onto primetime television.
 Sheila is perhaps best known across campus as the wife of UNO Library Dean Emeritus Robert Runyon but her contributions to the university and the city of Omaha are not to be understated.

-Although Jean made it to Dumfries Academy with little trouble, Sheila hit a snag.
+Although her sister made it to Dumfries Academy with little trouble, Shelia hit a snag.
 One year before she could apply, the rules changed, sorting students according to their districts, meaning Sheila would instead be sent to Morton Academy in Thornhill to continue her studies.
 She was not pleased.
 “I kicked up a big fuss.
 ‘I don’t want to go there!
-I’m staying in Dumfries!’”
+I’m staying in Dumfries!”
 (Interview).
-Jessie and Charlie agreed.
-It did not make much sense for their daughter to spend three years at Morton only to move back to Dumfries, make new friends, and become familiar with the lay of the land when she could just go there directly.
+Jessie and Charlie agreed that it did not make much sense for their daughter to spend three years at Morton only to move back to Dumfries, make new friends, and become familiar with the lay of the land when she could just go there directly.
 Jessie took her case directly to the chairman of the school board and the exchange that followed has become a McCrae family legend.
-The chairman pulled up Sheila’s control exam results
+The chairman pulled up Sheila’s control

 After Edinburgh, Sheila found work as a lab assistant at Ferranti Engineers.
 The company gave her the opportunity to return to college to study electrical engineering, but Sheila was not interested.
-The following year she applied for employment at the Chapelcross Nuclear Power Station in Annan, Scotland’s very first nuclear power plant and one of the oldest in the United Kingdom.
-It was the beginning of the 1960s by now and the Nuclear Arms Race was in full swing.
+The following year she applied for employment at the Chapelcross Nuclear Power Station in Annan–Scotland’s very first nuclear power plant and one of the oldest in the United Kingdom.
+By now, it was the beginning of the 1960s and the Nuclear Arms Race was in full swing.
 The entire western world was still on edge from the Russian-made H-bomb in 1953, the launching of Sputnik in 1957, and the continued production and refinement of nuclear weapons on both sides.
 As one might expect, the application process for Chapelcross was more than a little intrusive.
-“They told me I needed to take a physical in order to get hired
+“They told me I needed to take a physical in order to get hired and

 After a tedious immigration process, Sheila landed in New York City